berlincoders/Domainclone/README.md

 1)  sign up / sign in / edit account using the devise gem.
 2)  Using ruby scaffold comand to generate the main table
-3)  connect the relatioship between the tables.
+3)  connect the relationship between the tables * (Model/Acount)

+4) creating Navbar and styling with bootstrap.

 * Ruby version 3.0.0